Survey Research & Consulting

-Please contact Lauren Thomas when you are planning survey research so we can add it to the survey calendar and answer any questions you may have.
+Please contact Lauren Healy when you are planning survey research so we can add it to the survey calendar and answer any questions you may have.

 The Office of Institutional Research has several staff members with training and experience in survey development and administration.
 We may be available, depending on workload, to consult with you on: